FWGNA > Species Accounts > Planorbidae > Helisoma anceps

 > Habitat & Distribution

 Helisoma anceps ranges throughout most of North America, from western Canada to Florida (Clarke 1981, Thompson 1999, Baker 1928).
 It is typically found in waters with at least some current, and is more common on solid substrates than its congener H. trivolvis.
 It is also not as typical of rich or eutrophic environments as H. trivolvis.
-Populations of H. anceps extend throughout Ohio, Tennessee, and Cumberland drainages and from the mountains to the coastal plain in U. S. Atlantic drainages, but are especially common in the Atlantic Piedmont ecoregion.
+In the Interior, populations of H. anceps extend from the Great Plains throughout the Ohio, Tennessee and Cumberland drainages, more common in the north, disappearing around the latitude of Kansas.
+In Atlantic drainages, populations are especially common in the Piedmont, disappearing from the Coastal Plain.
 FWGNA incidence rank I-5.

 > Ecology & Life History